apache/flink/docs/content/docs/dev/configuration/gradle.md

 plugin requires it).
 You may also use [Gradle's IDE integration](https://docs.gradle.org/current/userguide/userguide.html#ide-integration) to create project files with Gradle.

-*Note*: The default JVM heap size for Java may be too small for Flink and you have to manually increase it.
+**Note**: The default JVM heap size for Java may be too small for Flink and you have to manually increase it.
 In Eclipse, choose `Run Configurations -> Arguments` and write into the `VM Arguments` box: `-Xmx800m`.
 In IntelliJ IDEA recommended way to change JVM options is from the `Help | Edit Custom VM Options` menu.
 See [this article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties) for details.

+**Note on IntelliJ:** To make the applications run within IntelliJ IDEA, it is necessary to tick the `Include dependencies with "Provided" scope` box in the run configuration.
+If this option is not available (possibly due to using an older IntelliJ IDEA version), then a workaround is to create a test that calls the application's `main()` method.

 ## Building the project